-How The Future Tess Storyline On 'This Is Us' Could Affect The Present Day, According To Actor Eris Baker
+What The Future Tess Storyline Means For 'This Is Us' In Present Day

 The This Is Us Super Bowl episode delivered some expected answers (how Jack Pearson died), but also delivered a twist that prompted more questions.
 The Feb.
 4 episode introduced a future timeline, in which we saw Randall's daughter Tess as an adult.
 How Future Tess affects This Is Us in the present remains to be seen, but 12-year-old actor Eris Baker, who plays present-day Tess, provides Bustle with some insight into how this revelation could change her character going forward.